Skip to content

 Passing namespaces

-By default, Trivy evaluates policies defined in builtin.*.
-If you want to evaluate custom policies in other packages, you have to specify package prefixes through --namespaces option.
+By default, Trivy evaluates checks defined in builtin.*.
+If you want to evaluate custom checks in other packages, you have to specify package prefixes through --namespaces option.
 This can be repeated for specifying multiple packages.

 trivy conf --policy ./policy --namespaces main --namespaces user ./configs